kevkim-codes/anthos-hydrated-config/docs/platform/pipeline.md

 - A set of repositories is included in the overall pipeline to act as of templates for common application languages.
 These repos contain base code, k8s yamls, and ci/cd configs to help teams bootstrap new applications in the pipeline.
 New applications copy from this set of resources once upon creation.

+**Base Config Repo**:

+- Base yaml configurations used by all applications.
+The applications pull in these base configurations to create fully formed deployment yamls.
+These minimize the amount of configuration managed by the app teams and centralizes common patterns like labeling.

 **App Repo**:

 - The traditional source repositories used by the application teams to store code and other assets.
 These also contain resource yaml overrides unique to the application and/or environment

-**Base Config Repo**:

-- Base yaml configurations used by all applications.
-The applications pull in these base configurations to create fully formed deeployment yamls.
-These minimize the amount of configuration managed by the app teams and centralizes common patterns like labeling.

 **Hydrated Config Repo**: